GFZ/arosics/README.md

 Installation
 ------------

 AROSICS depends on some open source packages which are usually installed without problems by the automatic install routine.
-However, for some projects, we strongly recommend resolving the dependency before the automatic installer is run.
+However, for some projects, we strongly recommend resolving the dependencies before the automatic installer is run.
 This approach avoids problems with conflicting versions of the same software.
 Using [conda](https://conda.io/docs/), the recommended approach is:

 ```bash